;

 Introduction to Trim and Molding

-Trim and molding can take your home decor to the next level.
-These elements come in different shapes, sizes, and materials.
-They’re usually found around doors, windows, floors, and ceilings.
-Pick the right paint finish for them and you can elevate their appearance.
+Trim and molding have the potential to enhance your home decor significantly.
+Available in various shapes, sizes, and materials, trim and molding are typically installed around doors, windows, floors, and ceilings.
+Choosing the appropriate paint finish for these elements can greatly improve their look.

 Popular paint finishes for trim and molding include: gloss, semi-gloss, satin, and eggshell.
 Gloss has a high sheen that looks interesting and is easy to clean.
 Semi-gloss has a subtle shine.
 Satin has a soft sheen that hides minor issues.
 Eggshell has a low sheen that softens light.